 Arizona Public Service (APS) owns and operates the Redhawk Power Plant which is located at 11600 South 363rd Avenue, Arlington, in Maricopa County.
 The Redhawk Power Plant operates under Title V Permit Number V99-013.
 Redhawk consists of two natural gas-fired combined cycle (CC) units and associated equipment and systems.
 Each combined cycle unit has a nominal rating of 550 megawatts (MW) of gross electrical output.
 Each unit has two (2) 191 MW General Electric (GE) Model 7FA CTs generators (CTGs) and one 180 MW steam turbine generator (STG).
 Each combined cycle unit is equipped with a heat recovery steam generator (HRSG) which provides steam to the STG common to that unit.
-Each HRSG is equipped with a selective catalytic reduction (SCR) system for the control of nitrogen oxides (NO_x) emissions.
+Each HRSG is equipped with duct burners which allow for supplemental natural gas firing.
+Each HRSG is also equipped with a selective catalytic reduction (SCR) system for the control of nitrogen oxides (NO_x) emissions.